Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Verbal Uncertainty and Hallucination

 Unlike previous work on abstention~\citep{feng-etal-2024-dont, zhang-etal-2024-r}, i.e. which advocate declining to answer in the face of uncertainty, we aim to incorporate nuanced uncertainty in the output text form.
 Our method does not involve fine-tuning of the model, additional system prompt design, or sampling methods required by previous mitigation works on nuanced uncertainty.
 We show the existence of universal VUFs that can be pre-comuputed, which saves on computation overhead.
 Our method leverages the model's underutilized inherent ability to express nuanced uncertainty, allowing it to better manage and communicate its confidence levels.

-\paragraph{Evaluation Metrics} To evaluate the level of hallucination and the calibration of verbal and semantic uncertainties in generated responses, we use the following metrics: \begin{itemize} \item Confident Hallucination Rate: The proportion of responses that are not entailed by the golden answer and have a low VU below a predefined threshold.
-The threshold is identified by minimizing the sum of squared distances from VU to the threshold~\citep{kossen2024semantic}. \item VU/SU Disagreement Rate: The proportion of samples where SU and VU disagree, meaning one is above the threshold while the other is below.
-A lower disagreement rate suggests that the two uncertainties are well-calibrated. \item Correct Rate: The proportion of samples aligned with the golden answer. \item Refusal Rate: The proportion of samples where the model refuses to answer the question. \item Correlation Coefficient: The correlation coefficient between SU and VU measures the strength and direction of the linear relationship between these two uncertainties.
+\paragraph{Evaluation Metrics} To evaluate the level of hallucination and the calibration of verbal and semantic uncertainties in generated responses, we use the following metrics: \begin{itemize} \item Overall Hallucination Rate: The proportion of samples where the model doesn't refuse and the answer is not entailed by the golden answer.

+\item Confident Hallucination Rate: The proportion of responses that are not entailed by the golden answer and have a low VU below a predefined threshold.
+The threshold is identified by minimizing the sum of squared distances from VU to the threshold~\citep{kossen2024semantic}.~\footnote{In the original output, confident hallucinations (incorrect and certain) and hallucinations (incorrect and non-refusal) are the same, as verbally uncertain answers without refusal are rare.} \item Correctness Rate: The proportion of samples entailed by the golden answer. \item Refusal Rate: The proportion of samples where the model refuses to answer the question. \item VU/SU Disagreement Rate: The proportion of samples where SU and VU disagree, meaning one is above the threshold while the other is below.
+A lower disagreement rate suggests that the two uncertainties are well-calibrated. \item Correlation Coefficient: The correlation coefficient between SU and VU measures the strength and direction of the linear relationship between these two uncertainties.
 A higher correlation coefficient indicates better alignment. \item VU for Incorrect answer: The average of VU for incorrect responses.
 VU should be relatively high, indicating that the model is less confident in its incorrect outputs. \item VU for Correct answer: The average of VU for correct responses.
 This serves as a reference metric to ensure that the VU for correct answers is relatively stable.

 \end{itemize}